Owadd/Sentiment-Analysis-Project/README.md

 # Sentiment Analysis Project

 Welcome to the Sentiment Analysis Project!
-This repository contains scripts and data for performing sentiment analysis on tweets related to Bitcoin.
+This repository contains scripts and data for performing sentiment analysis on tweets related to Cryptocurrencies on X (Formerly Twitter) .
 Below you'll find a detailed description of the project structure, its components, and how to use them.

 ## Project Structure